serverless/blog/posts/2018-02-13-running-scalable-reliable-graphql-endpoint-with-serverless.md

 When moving to GraphQL, you suddenly rely on one HTTP endpoint to connect your clients to your backend services.
 Once you do decide to do that, you want this one HTTP endpoint to be: reliable, fast, auto-scaling, and have a small attack vector regarding security.

-*All* these properties are fulfilled by a single AWS Lambda function in combination with an API Gateway.
+> *All* these properties are fulfilled by a single AWS Lambda function in combination with an API Gateway.
 It’s just a great fit!

-It’s not even that much code or configuration; you can get to a production-ready setup in a few minutes.
+In sum, powering your GraphQL endpoint with a serverless backend solves scaling and availability concerns outright, and it gives you a big leg up on security.
+It’s not even that much code or configuration.

-Here's how.
+It takes only a few minutes to get to a production-ready setup, which we're about to dive into, right now.

 ## Serverless-GraphQL repository